 Phone 0418 167 127 (24 hrs)

-Local authorities experiencing difficulty contacting the relevant embassy/consulate of a detained or deceased foreign national should, without delay, advise the Protocol Duty Officer, Department of Foreign Affairs and Trade.
+Local authorities having trouble contacting the relevant embassy/consulate of a detained, injured, hospitalised or deceased foreign national should, without delay, advise the Protocol Duty Officer, Department of Foreign Affairs and Trade.